-- 4. Does the patient have a continued need for focus including school, work, or volunteer activities? - a.
-If yes, go to 5 - b.
-If no, deny as Criteria Not Met.
-Patients should have a documented need for focus for coverage of stimulant therapy. - 5.
-Does the patient have a history of substance abuse? - a.
+4 Does the patient have a history of substance abuse?

+- c.
 If yes, deny as Criteria Not Met.
 Schedule II stimulant medications have a high potential for abuse, misuse, and diversion.
 Use of stimulants are contraindicated in patients with a history of drug abuse.
 Consider therapy with a tricyclic antidepressant (desipramine or nortriptyline) or atomoxetine (Strattera).
-Buproprion is also an alternative if patients do not tolerate TCA therapy. - b.
-If no, go to 6 - 6.
-Is the patient using any other medications that have a potential for causing sedation or lack of focus? (e.g. opioid pain medications, marijuana, alcohol, benzodiazepines, etc).
-Urine drug screen should be provided that is negative for illicit substances. - a.
+Bupropion is also an alternative if patients do not tolerate TCA therapy.
+Or provide clinical rationale to prescribing stimulant therapy to patient with history of substance abuse. - d.
+If no, go to 5 - 5.
+Is the patient using any other medications that have a potential for causing sedation (e.g. opioid pain medications, heavy alcohol use (SBRT), benzodiazepines, etc).
+Attestation of PDMP check is required. - a.
 If yes, deny as Criteria Not Met.
-Stimulant therapy is not indicated for treatment of sedation, fatigue, or lack of focus due to side effects of concomitant therapies. - b.
-If no, go to 7 - 7.
+Stimulant therapy is not indicated for treatment of sedation or fatigue due to side effects of concomitant therapies. - b.
+If no, continue to 6 - 6.
+Has provider considered marijuana use as a contributing factor for sedation?
+Clinical rationaleplease address reason for marijuana use and effect on ADLs. - a.
+If yes, continue to 7 - b.
+If no, please submit clinical rationale of using a stimulant with a substance that causes sedation. - 7.
 Does the patient have blood pressure that is currently well controlled?
-(Chart notes documenting blood pressure will be required, and readings greater than 140/90 will not be approved for stimulant therapy) - a.
+(Chart notes documenting blood pressure will be required) - a.
 If yes, go to 8 - b.
 If no, deny as Criteria Not Met.
 Elevated blood pressure and heart rate are common side effects of stimulant therapy.
 Moderate to severe hypertension are contraindications to stimulant therapy.
 Consider therapy with clonidine for patients with ADHD and hypertension. - 8.
 Does the patient have preexisting structural cardiac abnormalities or other serious cardiac problems? - a.
 If yes, deny as Criteria Not Met.
 Use of stimulant therapy has been associated with serious cardiovascular events including sudden death in patients with preexisting structural cardiac abnormalities or other serious heart problems.
 Stimulants should be avoided in patients with known serious structural cardiac abnormalities, cardiomyopathy, serious heart rhythm abnormalities, or other serious cardiac problems that can increase the risk of sudden death. - b.
 If no, go to 9 - 9.
 Does the patient have obstructive sleep apnea (OSA)? - a.
 If no, go to 10